timescale/docs/api/_hyperfunctions/heartbeat_agg/interpolated_downtime.md

     - heartbeat_agg()
 api_details:
   summary: |
-    This behaves very similarly to [`downtime()`](#downtime), but it also takes the heartbeat aggregate from the preceeding interval.
-It will check when the last heartbeat in the predecessor was received and make sure not to consider the heartbeat interval after that time as unhealthy, even if it extends into the current aggregate prior to the first heartbeat.
+    This behaves very similarly to [`downtime()`](#downtime), but it also takes the heartbeat aggregate from the preceding interval.
+It checks when the last heartbeat in the predecessor was received and makes sure not to consider the heartbeat interval after that time as unhealthy, even if it extends into the current aggregate prior to the first heartbeat.
   signatures:
     - language: sql
       code: |